Who Should Attend

 Siting: Stand-Alone vs. a Combination of Storage with Renewables Projects

-Wilson Sonsini Goodrich & Rosati / San Francisco, CA
+Wilson Sonsini Goodrich & Rosati / Los Angeles, CA

 A secure relationship vs. market flexibility: How stand-alone vs. colocation affects business and contractual considerations among the parties